-- She was buried at Old Spring Hill Methodist Cemetery in Old Spring Hill, Marengo County, Alabama.
+- She was interred at Old Spring Hill Methodist Cemetery, Old Spring Hill, Marengo County, Alabama.

 - The following appeared in a local newspaper: Funeral services were held at the Old Spring Hill Methodist Church at three o'clock Saturday afternoon for Mrs. Anna Pegues Torbert, 86, who died after a lengthy illness at the home of her daughter, Mrs. J. R. Speed, in Jefferson, Friday morning.
 The Rev. T. W. Ward of Coatopa officiated.

 Interment was in Spring Hill Cemetery with Dodd-O'Neal Funeral Home directing.
 Pallbearers were C. B. Grant, Caldwell Allen, Jim Norris, Teddy Vaughan, J. C. Vaughan and Roy Hartzell.